EpicRobot9/JarvisAIWebsite/docs/INTERSTELLAR.md

 ## Overview
 The Interstellar Manager is a UI for managing Interstellar codespaces through n8n integrations.
 It provides granular control over current and backup codespaces, with separate production and test environments.

+## Navigation

+- Interstellar Manager (user‑facing): `/interstellar`
+- Admin Panel (site administration): `/admin`
+- Interstellar Admin (admin tools specific to Interstellar): `/admin/interstellar`

+Note: The Admin Panel no longer auto‑redirects to `/admin/interstellar`.
+Use the “Admin Panel” button for site admin tasks and the “Interstellar Manager” link for Interstellar operations.

 ## Endpoints & Modes

 Interstellar Manager uses four configurable n8n webhook endpoints, editable via the Admin Panel: